Joe Theismann

-In the 1985 NFL season, he suffered an in-game catastrophic fracture to his right leg that would lead to his retirement from football.
+In the Redskins' 11th game of the 1985 NFL season, Theismann suffered a gruesome and catastrophic fracture to his right leg that ended his career.
 Theismann worked as a sportscaster and an analyst on pro football broadcasts with ESPN for nearly 20 years.
 He primarily partnered with Mike Patrick, for the network's Sunday Night Football package and for one season of Monday Night Football with Mike Tirico and Tony Kornheiser.
 Theismann also worked as a color analyst on NFL Network's Thursday Night Football package with play-by-play voice Bob Papa and Matt Millen.
 Theismann also co-hosts the network's weekly show Playbook.
 Since 2011, he has worked on the Washington Commanders preseason television broadcast team.
-Additionally, he works on the NFL Network on a variety of programs, primarily as an analyst.
+Theismann also works on the NFL Network on a variety of programs, primarily as an analyst.

-Theismann is the owner of Theismann's Restaurant and Bar in Alexandria, Virginia, founded in 1975.
-He also performs as a speaker for corporate events, speaking on topics such as leadership and self-motivation.

 Early life

 Theismann was born to Austrian Joseph John Theismann who "ran a gas station and worked in his brother's liquor store."
 His Hungarian mother, Olga Tóbiás, worked for Johnson & Johnson until her retirement.
 Theismann was raised in South River, New Jersey, and attended South River High School, where he lettered in baseball, basketball, and football.

 He was a high school teammate of Drew Pearson.
 Theismann accepted a college football scholarship to attend the University of Notre Dame, where he lived in Zahm Hall.